Duckless137/rambotics/README.md

 # How to setup
 PIN MAP:
 - Motor pin 1: Spinner
+- Motor pin 2: The Arm
 - Motor pin 3: Left wheel
 - Motor pin 4: Right wheel

-- Servo pin 2: The Arm
-- Servo pin 3: The Claw Servo
+- Servo pin 2: The Claw Servo
 - Servo pin 4: The Claw Clamp

 # How to use